Junks5020/deepe-docs/docs/user-guide/base-models.md

 serve as the starting point for fine-tuning and inference.
 These models form the backbone of your LLM development pipeline.

+> **Note**: Adding a base model is required before you can initiate training or perform fine-tuning in DeepExtension.
+We classify this as a **developer task** since it requires access to the backend file system — typically only **admin users** have the necessary permissions.
+> See [How to Add Base Models](../../developer/how-to-add-base-models.md) for step-by-step guidance.

 ---

 ## Overview